UST-QuAntiL/QuantME-UseCases/2021-icws/README.md

 This use case shows how to model hybrid quantum applications by using workflow technologies to specify the control- and data flow, and provisioning technologies to enable the automatic provisioning of the required execution environment for the hybrid quantum application.
 Furthermore, it is demonstrated, how all required artifacts comprising the hybrid quantum application can be packaged in a self-contained manner.

-The following figure shows the workflow model implementing the sample hybrid quantum application:
+The following figure shows the workflow model implementing our sample hybrid quantum application:

 ![Workflow Model](./docs/sample-quantum-application.png)

-Thereby, the three sub-workflows are represented as collapsed sub-processes, but a visual representation is available [here](./docs/sub-workflows).
+Thereby, the three sub-workflows are represented as collapsed sub-processes, but a visual representation can be accessed [here](./docs/sub-workflows).
-Furthermore, the complete workflow model can be visualized using the [Camunda Modeler](https://camunda.com/download/modeler/) or the [QuantME Transformation Framework](https://github.com/UST-QuAntiL/QuantME-TransformationFramework), implementing our [workflow modeling extension](https://github.com/UST-QuAntiL/QuantME-Quantum4BPMN) for quantum computing.
+Furthermore, the complete workflow model is available in the [BPMN xml representation](./docker/initialized-winery/workflow/src/main/resources/quantum-workflow-demonstrator.bpmn) and can be visualized using the [Camunda Modeler](https://camunda.com/download/modeler/) or the [QuantME Transformation Framework](https://github.com/UST-QuAntiL/QuantME-TransformationFramework), implementing our [workflow modeling extension](https://github.com/UST-QuAntiL/QuantME-Quantum4BPMN) for quantum computing.

 In the following, it is presented how a hybrid quantum application can be created, adapted, packaged, and executed.